corentindautreme/corentindautreme.github.io/_posts/2025-7-25-AWS-SDK-GetLogEvents-Does-Not-Return-All-LogEvents.md

 ---
 layout: post
-title: AWS SDK\: GetLogEvents does not return all LogEvents
+title: AWS SDK - GetLogEvents does not return all LogEvents
 ---

 A (seemingly) undocumented feature of CloudWatch's GetLogEvents operation is that, if you don't set a startTime in your command request, you will potentially NOT start reading the log events of your LogStream from the start.